jonniecumming/mental-health-awareness/README.md

 ## Project Overview

+### Purpose

 Help Hub is a simple, responsive static website built with HTML and Bootstrap to provide practical mental health tips and signpost services and support.
+The main idea being, it is approachable, whilst also linking the neccessary relevant support.

+### Target Audience

+The target audience would be users who feel they may benefit from some sort of mental health support, ranging from positive messages of affirmation, to direct links to professional and urgent support.

-## Features
+## User Stories

-- Responsive layout using Bootstrap 5
-- Sections for tips, services, and contact
-- Accessible markup with ARIA attributes
-- Simple footer with social links
+### Must Haves:

+### Should Haves:

+### Could Haves:

 ## Wireframes